-The common fund doctrine is a law that protects injured victims from having to bear the entire cost of attorney fees without help from the insurance company.
-It entitles a party who recovers a common fund for the benefits of others to reasonable attorney’s fees from the fund as a whole.
+The common fund doctrine is a law that protects injured victims from having to pay all their attorney fees without help from the insurance company.
+It entitles a party who recovers a common fund for the benefit of others to reasonable attorney’s fees from the fund as a whole.

 This prevents clients from having to pay the insurance company in full and also paying attorney fees when the insurance company did nothing to help you win the lawsuit.